mparno/fenics-web/source/featured/2015/csf-lpt.rst

 ***************
 CFD simulations
 ***************
-The simulations were done using the Open Source high-performance Navier-Stokes solver Oasis [3]_ coupled with the Lagrangian Particle Tracking for FEniCS [4]_ made by M. Kuchta and M. Mortensen.
-The solver was run on Abel supercomputer using 96 cores.
+The simulations were performed using the Open Source high-performance Navier-Stokes solver Oasis [3]_ coupled with the Lagrangian Particle Tracking solver.
+The solver was run on the Abel supercomputer using 96 cores.
 The resulting velocity field revealed the formation of vortical structures in conjuction with the nerve roots and denticulate ligaments, as shown in Figure 2.

 .. image:: images/streamlines_csf.png
 	:align: center